-In 2010–11, the most recent year for which regional data are available, the total plantation area in the Launceston and North East region was approximately 127,300 hectares, comprised of approximately 89,000 hectares of hardwood plantations, 36,000 hectares of softwood plantations and 2,300 hectares of other plantations.
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the Launceston and North East region was 128,300 hectares, comprised of 91,300 hectares of hardwood plantations and 37,000 hectares of softwood plantations.
 The main hardwood species planted are blue gum (Eucalyptus globulus) and shining gum (E.nitens), and the main softwood species planted is radiata pine (Pinus radiata).

-In 2011, there were approximately 919,200 hectares of native forests in the Launceston and North East region, comprised mainly of Eucalypt medium woodland (446,400 hectares), Eucalypt tall open (176,500 hectares) and Eucalypt tall woodland (107,900 hectares) forest types.
-The majority of the native forests are privately managed (317,400 hectares), while 287,900 hectares are multiple-use public forest available for timber production and 174,600 hectares are in nature conservation reserves.
+In 2011, there were 919,200 hectares of native forests in the Launceston and North East region, comprised mainly of Eucalypt medium woodland (446,400 hectares), Eucalypt tall open (176,500 hectares) and Eucalypt tall woodland (107,900 hectares) forest types.
+The majority of the native forests were privately managed (317,400 hectares), while 287,900 hectares were multiple-use public forests available for timber production and 174,600 hectares were in nature conservation reserves.
 The region hosts a number of timber processing industries, mostly in the Tamar Valley including Bell Bay and Launceston.